 Skills Labs have since revolutionized surgical training.
 Using computer simulators and virtual reality technology as well as specially designed procedure models, surgical residents learn a wide array of surgical skills including but not limited to instrument tying, one/two-handed knot tying, Laparoscopic proficiencies, vascular anastomosis, chest tubes, central lines and splinting.

 The SIU faculty and the SIU Surgical Skills Center staff assisted other surgical educators in developing a national curriculum in hopes that other residency programs would utilize the curriculum for their labs.
 The ACS/APDS National Surgical Skills Curriculum has developed three phases.
 Phase I includes basic surgical skills designed with first and second year residents in mind.
 Dr. Dunnington helped establish a skills lab at the Tenwek Hospital in Kenya.
 Many research papers were generated from the work of the skills lab team.

-The SIU Surgical Skills Center will be greatly expanded in its new location at the Memorial Center for Learning and Innovation which is scheduled for completion in 2015.
+The SIU Surgical Skills Center will be greatly expanded in its new location at the Memorial Center for Learning and Innovation which was completed in 2015.